Tu-Hanh-Nguyen/hiring-tips/README.md

 2. [Install Sapling.ai.](https://sapling.ai) Sapling is a free browser extension (Chrome only) that automatically proofreads your emails for you.

-3. [Install Snov.io.](https://snov.io) Snov is a freemium browser extension (Chrome only) that lets you find someone's email if you know 1) their name and 2) their company.
-You'll probably only need the free version.
+3. [Install Clearbit Connect.](https://connect.clearbit.com) Clearbit is a freemium browser extension (Chrome only) that lets you find someone's email if you know 1) their name and 2) their company.
+They have an excellent and up-to-date email database.

 **Bonus tip:** [Hunter.io](https://hunter.io) is a free website that lets you identify common email patterns at companies and find emails of people within organizations.
 It's similar to Snov.io, and you can and should use them both.

-**Bonus tip:** [Clearbit Connect](https://connect.clearbit.com) is another great extension that does the same thing.
-It seems to have a more comprehensive database than Snov.io, but we're waiting for confirmation on this before we recommend it as the primary tool.
+**Bonus tip:** [Snov.io](https://snov.io) is another great extension that does the same thing.
+One advantage of Snov.io is that you can create many different accounts if you run out of free credits on your primary one.

 **Step 1: Make a list of companies that have jobs you like**